LaneCommunityCollege/aspects_firewalld/README.md

 ```

-Use the [http://www.firewalld.org/documentation/man-pages/firewalld.zone.html](firewalld.org documentation) on zone files to find the available tags, as well as how to use rich rules.
+Use the [firewalld.org documentation](http://www.firewalld.org/documentation/man-pages/firewalld.zone.html) on zone files to find the available tags, as well as how to use rich rules.

 # Example Playbook